shawnfrye/data-project/README.md

 I feel the need to mention the file name is reversed from the project.  data-project vs project-data.txt

 ## the goal
---Your task is to read the file and sort or organize by records by color.
+--Your task is to read the file and sort or organize by records **by color**.

 --Make a GUI.
 Bonus for creatively sorting/organizing the records.